 Charlotte Hughes setting off to visit Prime Minister Margaret Thatcher at 10 Downing Street, aged 108:

-Charlotte Hughes on her 110th birthday, just before boarding a flight on Concorde to visit New York City:
+Charlotte Hughes on her 109th birthday, just before boarding a flight on Concorde to visit the Bay of Biscay:

 Former Prime Minister Baroness Margaret Thatcher visits Charlotte at her home in Marske, shortly before she moved into a nursing home at the age of 113: